 After this, we provide examples from different countries, with stories about brave survivors and courageous helpers.
 You can then read the story about the Butterfly Woman.
 It is a story written by psychologists based on their work with survivors of sexual violence in conflict.
 It is about a woman who is living a normal life until, one day, she experiences severe abuse.
 The story is about how everything seems to change in her life after the abuse, but also about how she, little by little, receives help and moves on in life.
 We hope that the story can provide some hope.

-Last, we have included a list of different organisations and websites that work with either advocacy or with direct support to survivors in different parts of the world.
+Last, we will include information about different organisations and websites that work with either advocacy or with direct support to survivors in different parts of the world.